AcademySoftwareFoundation/OpenColorIO/README.md

 ---------------------------

-The OpenColorIO project is committed to providing an industry standard solution for highly precise, performant, and consistent color mangement across digital content creation applications and pipelines.
+The OpenColorIO project is committed to providing an industry standard solution for highly precise, performant, and consistent color management across digital content creation applications and pipelines.

 OpenColorIO aims to:

-* be stable, secure, and thouroughly tested on all platforms
+* be stable, secure, and thouroughly tested on Linux, macOS, and Windows
 * be performant on modern CPUs and GPUs
 * be simple, scalable, and well documented
 * be compatible with critical color and imaging standards
 * provide lossless color processing wherever possible
 * maintain config backwards compatability across major versions
-* have every new feature carefully reviewed by industry leaders
+* have every new feature carefully reviewed by leaders from the motion picture, VFX, animation, and video game industries
 * have a healthy and active community
 * receive wide industry adoption